 Justices Thomas and Alito may retire.
 Thomas is 78 and Alito is 74.
 It’s tough to imagine a Court without either of these men; Alito is a stalwart and Thomas is irreplaceable.
 But their retirement during Trump’s term would cement their legacies and ensure their successors are appointed by a president of their choosing, lest they make the same mistake as Ruth Bader Ginsberg.

 More progress and less chaos.
 From the outset, Trump’s first term was beset by false accusations of Russian collusion and the investigation of Special Counsel Robert Mueller.
 This, in part, hampered the Administration’s legislative agenda.
-With no such Trump might actually have a honeymoon period this second time around and we might see legislation to strengthen American manufacturing, ending taxes on tips (Republicans would be smart to keep that campaign promise), and ease the cost of living burden on all Americans.
+With no such pressure Trump might actually have a honeymoon period this second time around and we might see legislation to strengthen American manufacturing, ending taxes on tips (Republicans would be smart to keep that campaign promise), and ease the cost of living burden on all Americans.
 JD Vance should be an asset in that effort.

 Compared to 2016, Trump is more familiar with the workings of the government and the demands of the Executive.
 He has a better idea of who might be loyal to his interests and those of the America First agenda, and will hopefully better manage various federal bureaucracies and those government officials whose agenda counters Trump’s.
 Recall that Defense officials lied to President Trump about troop counts in Syria or members of the intelligence community whose false claims about Trump’s alleged influence with Ukraine led to Trump’s first impeachment trial.
 Let’s hope he avoids those traps this time.